- About Membership

 To that end, ABA strives for safer events and a safer community and workplace as well as an enjoyable experience for everyone involved with ABA’s work, both in-person and virtually.
 We use the terms “safer” and “more inclusive” to indicate that these conditions are not perfectible but a continuous effort.
 ABA is dedicated to providing a harassment-free experience and environment for everyone, regardless of race; sex; national origin; religion (or lack thereof); age; ethnicity; color; gender; gender identity and/or expression; neurodiversity; sexual orientation; marital, civil union, or domestic partnership status; past or present military service; physical, mental, or sensory disability; national, social, or ethnic origin; pregnancy; family or parental status and/or genetic information (including family medical history); physical appearance; or technology choices.
 We do not tolerate harassment, discrimination, or other unwelcome or unlawful behavior on the basis of any of these characteristics.
 Harassment includes but is not limited to:

-ABA also takes every precaution to make our virtual events safer and harassment-free for participants by requiring registration, using passwords, monitoring chats, and/or using best safety practices for the platforms we utilize.
+ABA also takes every precaution to make our virtual events safer and harassment-free for participants by requiring registration, using passwords, monitoring chats, and/or using best safety practices for the virtual platforms we utilize.

-All ABA virtual and in-person event attendees and organizers, including but not limited to booksellers, ABA staff, exhibitors, vendors, speakers/presenters, guests, sponsors, volunteers, and hotel/venue staff, as well as third parties directly related to our events, are expected to comply with ABA's code of conduct, refraining from all forms of harassment, as outlined above, and to show respect and courtesy to everyone involved in ABA events.
-This same expectation is part of all ABA interactions and working relationships.
+All ABA virtual and in-person event attendees and organizers, including but not limited to booksellers, ABA staff, exhibitors, vendors, authors, publishers, speakers/presenters, guests, sponsors, volunteers, and hotel/venue staff, as well as third parties directly related to our events, are expected to comply with ABA's code of conduct, refraining from all forms of harassment, as outlined below, and showing respect and courtesy to everyone involved in ABA events.
+This same expectation applies to all ABA interactions and working relationships.

 ABA takes any violation of this policy very seriously.
-Accordingly, participants who violate this policy can, in the judgment and discretion of ABA, be blocked or expelled from an ABA event, without refund if applicable; can be prevented from attending future ABA events; and can have ABA membership revoked after notification to the member, opportunity for the member to respond, and review by the ABA Board.
+Accordingly, participants who violate this policy can, in the judgment and discretion of ABA, be blocked or expelled from an ABA event, without refund if applicable; can be prevented from attending future ABA events; and/or can have ABA membership revoked after notification to the member, opportunity for the member to respond, and review by the ABA Board.